Books on Capitalism, State Capitalism, Spirit of Capitalism, Relative Autonomy, Karaoke Capitalism, Crony

 Globalization Good: The Moral Challenges of Global Capitalism by John H. Dunning

 (Editor) - Leading thinkers in international business and ethics identify the pressing

 moral issues which global capitalism must answer.
 How can we develop a global economic

 architecture, which is efficient, morally acceptable, geographically inclusive and

 sustainable over time?

-A thought-provoking workout for the wits in Karaoke Capitalism.
-Challenges
+thought-provoking workout for the wits in Karaoke Capitalism.
+Challenges individuals,

-individuals, businesses and nations to create originals rather than cover versions.
-Tom
+businesses and nations to create originals rather than cover versions.
+Tom Peters said

 The karaoke economy is dominated by individuals with endless choice.
 Karaoke club is also